juansilvadesign/ProductDesigner-Resume/README.md

-# ProductDesigner-CV
+# Product Designer Resume
-📑 Juan Pablo - Product Designer (CV en-US)
+📑 Juan Pablo - Product Designer (resume en-US)

 <a href=https://juanpablodesigner.github.io/ProductDesigner-CV/>Click here</a> to see my resume in your browser.